Kailuss/Window-borders/README.md

 # Custom Window Border Color

-This mod allows you to set custom colors for window borders in Windows 11 without affecting the titlebar color or using the accent color.
+This mod for Windhawk allows you to set custom colors for window borders in Windows 11 without affecting the titlebar color or using the accent color.

 ## Settings